If you are an espresso fanatic, there’s a good chance that you’ve drooled over a Jura machine before.

-What is Jura?
+What Is Jura?

 Jura, also known as Jura Elektroapparate AP, is a Swiss company that was founded in 1931 by a man named Leo Henzrioh.
 The manufacturing and distribution company is endorsed by Roger Federer, a Swiss tennis player.

-Their story began with an array of househld products, but once they broke into the espresso machine world, they never looked back.
+Their story began with an array of household products, but once they broke into the espresso machine world, they never looked back.
 They have since phased out most of their other products in order to focus all of their innovative energies on their coffee machines.

-Because Jura aims to be at the forefront of espresso technology, they exclusively produce fully and super automatic machines.
+Because Jura aims to be at the forefront of espresso technology, they exclusively produce fully and super-automatic machines.
 They tend to have sleek, simple designs that can add to the aesthetic of any kitchen.

 As a leader in espresso machine innovation, Jura has developed a rather unique collection of jargon.
 Here are a few of the terms you’ll need to know going forward:

-- Aroma +: The latest iteration of the Jura Aroma stainless steel burr grinders.
-These are specifically designed with easy to understand illustrations so you can get the precise grind you want.
-It also runs really quickly and quietly.
+- AromaG3: The latest iteration of the Jura Aroma stainless steel conical burr grinders.
+This grinder is easy to adjust, and it also runs really quickly and quietly.

 - IPBAS: The Intelligent Pre-Brew Aroma System is a pre-infusion feature that comes into play after beans are processed with the grinder.
 It adds a bit of water to the grounds to help bring out their full flavor profile.